 Date & Time: September 25, 6:30 PM – 8:00 PM

-Music at China Institute 华美音乐 presents Chat on Chinese Music 茶话中国音乐, a public educational series in Fall 2019, and invites audiences of all ages curious about Chinese music to an informal discussion to better understand a selected Chinese instrument through personal stories and music !
-All participants can enjoy a cup of Chinese tea to help whet their appetites for conversation and the live performance.
+Music at China Institute 华美音乐 presents Chat on Chinese Music 茶话中国音乐, a public educational series in Fall 2019, and invites audiences of all ages curious about Chinese music to an informal discussion to better understand a selected Chinese instrument through personal stories and music!
+All participants can enjoy a cup of Chinese tea to help with their appetites for conversation and live performance.

 On September 25, guest group SULD, a band hailing from Inner Mongolia, will introduce Mongolian traditional music, its unique techniques and instruments including Khoomei (often referred to as “throat singing”) and Morin Khuur (the “horse-head fiddle”).
 Participants will enjoy performances by SULD as well.

 Khoomei is an overtone singing style where throat singers produce two or more notes simultaneously through specialized vocalization, a technique seeking to mimic the sounds of nature in an awe-inspiring landscape of the Mongolian steppe.

 Morin Khuur, a folk instrument and an important part of Mongolian heritage and culture, is literally translated as “horse-head fiddle” since traditionally its neck is carved into the shape of a horse.
 Its two strings and bow are made of horse-tail hair.
 An extremely expressive instrument, Morin Khurr not only brings daily lives and feelings on Mongolian steppe to life, but also convenes a respect for nature and animals.

 Baisile is one of the best throat singers from Inner Mongolia.
 Besides performing solo, he is also a singer and founder of SULD, a Mongolian folk metal band started in 2014 exploring the boundaries of tradition and contemporary, inspired by both the nature from the Mongolian steppe and the urban life in current day.